Peter T. Paul College of Business and Economics

 - Volunteer or non-profit work

 Students are encouraged to begin planning their international experiences early on in their academic careers by visiting the Paul College Undergraduate Programs and Advising Office.
 In most cases, students are able to take a semester abroad without losing any time towards graduation.
 Paul College students are highly encouraged to study abroad at schools accredited by the AACSB (Association to Advance Collegiate Schools of Business) and/or EQUIS (European Quality Improvement System).
-More information about international experiences can be found on the Paul College website as well as by programs offered through the Center for International Education and Global Engagement.
+More information about international experiences can be found on the Paul College website as well as by programs offered through UNH Global.

 Paul College Honors Program